typemeta/funcj/codec/readme.md

 #### Custom Codec Direct Implementation

-The third way to define a custom codec is to write a class that implements the `Codec` interface.
+The third way to define a custom codec is to define a class that implements the `Codec` interface.
-As the codec is dealing directly with the underlying encoding - e.g. JSON values, it has to be specialised for a specific encoding.
+As the codec is dealing directly with the underlying encoding - e.g. JSON, it has to be specialised for a specific encoding.

 For example, a custom JSON codec for the `ZonedDateTime` could be written as follows: